-When I was young, the only Amrit Dhari Sikhs I saw were older people.
-Sikhs who were frumpy, overweight, dogmatic, boring, strict, and judgmental.
-I felt that our elders and bhai sahibs portrayed Sikhi as a dry list of dos and don’ts leaving out Sikhi’s relevance, beauty, richness, philosophy, emotion, and sentiment.
-My exposure to this narrow slice of Amrit Dharis tainted my view of what it meant to be Guru’s path and it did not seem appealing or desirable.
+When I was young, the only Amrit Dhari Sikhs I saw were older people who (to my little kid eyes) were dogmatic, boring, strict, and judgmental.
+The elders and bhai sahibs in my circle portrayed Sikhi as a dry list of “dos and don’ts” and left out Sikhi’s relevance, beauty, richness, philosophy, emotion, and sentiment.
+Unfortunately, my exposure to this narrow slice of Amrit Dharis (and lack of exposure to the diversity of Amrit Dharis) tainted my view of what it meant to be Guru’s path and sadly, it did not seem appealing or desirable.

 As I grew older, I started going to Sikh camps and retreats where I met more Amrit Dhari Sikhs: Sikhs who did not fit my pervious, negative image.
-Instead these Sikhs were young, engaged, socially relevant, funny, accepting, nice, cool, and a joy to be around.
-I slowly realized that I did being Amrit Dhari did not automatically equal “lame”.
+Instead these Sikhs were young, engaged, socially relevant, funny, accepting, nice, cool, curious, supportive, and a joy to be around.
+I slowly realized that being Amrit Dhari did not automatically equal “lame”.

 I accepted Amrit after I graduating university.
 But before doing so, I researched many other faiths, interviewed folks on those paths, and came to the conclusion that Sikhi was the best for me.
 I also researched what it meant to be Amrit Dhari, read the rehat maryada, and placed in my mind the poetry of Amrit.

-For me the idea of Amrit was not as scary as many perceive it to be.
+For me, the idea of Amrit was not as scary as I had once perceive it to be.
 I felt that I did not have to be perfect to commit to Sikhi.
 My Amrit Sanchar wasn’t a grandiose event in my mind but rather a gentle, natural progression.
-It did not feel strange or weird and the 5 Ks did not feel alien.
+It did not feel strange or weird and the Panj Kakar (5 Ks) did not feel alien.
 They felt normal.

 Sikhi deals with a reality that transcends history and faith.
-It is greater than simple beliefs, states I.J.
+It is greater than simple beliefs, states Dr. I.J.
 Singh.
 Belief is where someone else does the thinking for you and thus results in dependency.
-But when you have accepted the Truth not at someone else’s word but because you have internalized it, it is then the legacy of Sikhi that gives you strength.
+But when you have accepted the Truth, not at someone else’s word, but because you have internalized it, it is then the legacy of Sikhi gives you strength.

 Our faith is expressed through the 5Ks, I.J.
 Singh states.
 They grow out of and contribute to the collective consciousness of our people and have to be accepted by the subconscious dimension of our being.
 Without our identity, we would not have had the endurance or strength to survive tumultuous times and we would have been absorbed into the masses of society.